 The purpose of the Concurrency Management System Element is to ensure that all necessary public facilities and services are available to support new development.
-The Concurrency Management System Element must establish Levels of Service standards for public services and facilities, and delineate a system for the implementation of concurrency, in a way that is timely, fair, and cost-efficient, pursuant to Rule 9J-5.0055, Florida Administrative Code.
+The Concurrency Management System Element must establish Levels of Service standards for public services and facilities, and delineate a system for the implementation of concurrency, in a way that is timely, fair, and cost-efficient.